Ch. 1: Temperature and Humidity Control in the Pharmaceutical Industry

 - Physical Handling before putting into storage

-Ensuring that the product will stay at temperature and will remain monitored through the full duration is critical.
+It's vital to ensure that the product will stay at temperature and will remain monitored through the full duration.

-There are many factors that need to be considered when implementing a cold storage system.
-Here are just a few criteria:
+There are numerous factors that should and need to be considered when implementing a cold storage system.
+A few criteria here: